 It’s also worth checking-in with local news sources, both online and print.
 While the information might be less relevant to your business, you can sometimes extract data and news that inspires content creation.

 Here’s another quick example.
-My employer is a SEO company based in Atlanta, and a study recently unveiled the city of Atlanta as #4 in the U.S. for SEO jobs.
+My employer Captivate SEO is an SEO company based in Atlanta, and a study recently unveiled the city of Atlanta as #4 in the U.S. for SEO jobs.
 Being the savvy content marketers we area, our company published a perspective piece on the study.

 3. Boosting Content on Social Media